awsdocs/amazon-s3-developer-guide/doc_source/amazon-s3-policy-keys.md

 }
 ```

 The condition restricts the user to listing object keys with the `projects` prefix\.
 The added explicit deny denies the user request for listing keys with any other prefix no matter what other permissions the user might have\.
 For example, it is possible that the user gets permission to list object keys without any restriction, either by updates to the preceding user policy or via a bucket policy\.
-Because explicit deny always supersedes, the user request to list keys other than the `project` prefix is denied\.
+Because explicit deny always supersedes, the user request to list keys other than the `projects` prefix is denied\.

 **Bucket Policy**
 If you add the `Principal` element to the above user policy, identifying the user, you now have a bucket policy as shown\.